 Praxis Independent Study (PIS) offers students an opportunity to take a course uniquely tailored to their own academic, career and civic interests.
 PIS places fieldwork at the center of a supervised learning experience and students work 8-10 hours a week throughout the semester at their fieldsite.

 The fieldwork for Praxis Independent Study consists of 8-10 hours per week for 12 weeks and constitutes 75% of the work for the course.
 Typically, students complete two, four-to-five-hour visits per week.
 Fieldwork is supported by appropriate readings and regular meetings with a faculty member who must agree in advance to supervise the project.
 Students typically meet with their faculty advisor once every two weeks.

 Students receive additional support from the Praxis staff, who conduct reflection sessions for each semester’s Praxis cohort, visit each student’s field site once a semester to meet with the student and the field supervisor, and coordinate the end of semester Praxis Poster Session.

-Praxis Independent Study is an option for sophomore and higher-level students who are in good academic standing.
+Praxis Independent Study is an option for Bryn Mawr sophomore and higher-level students who are in good academic standing.
 Bryn Mawr students are eligible to take up to two Praxis Independent Study courses during their time at the College.

 Advising and Supervision